Community Structure in Industrial SAT Instances: The Community Structure during SAT Solver Search

 Let us represent this effect using the graph of communities\footnote{We cannot directly represent the VIG due to its large number of nodes (variables).}.
 This graph is built as follows.
 All nodes of the VIG (variables) that belong to the same community are merged into a single node in the graph of communities, and weighted edges are updated accordingly.
-The weight of the edge connecting communities $A$ and $B$ is the addition of the weights of the edges connecting one node from $A$ and one node from $B$.
+The weight of the edge connecting communities $A$ and $B$ is the addition of the weights of the edges connecting one node from community $A$ and one node from community $B$ in the original graph.